 4. Operational Delays: Drawing from the home renovation situation, suppose the renovation of a crucial part of your house, like the kitchen, was to take three weeks but extended to six weeks due to unforeseen costs and associated delays in procuring materials.
 This would mean a longer period without a functional kitchen, disrupting daily routines and perhaps even forcing you to spend extra on dining out.
 Similarly, in business, when projects exceed their budgets, it often results in delays.
 These aren’t just time overruns but can cause disruptions in subsequent projects, product launches, or other operational activities, potentially leading to cascading effects across the organization.

 5. Stakeholder and Investor Relations: Let’s imagine that for your home renovation, you had taken a loan from a close family member, promising them a timely return on their generous gesture.
 However, due to unforeseen expenses, your payback timeline stretches out longer than anticipated.
 This could strain your relationship, even if they understand the unforeseen challenges.
 Similarly, in the corporate landscape, when projects experience cost overruns, it can strain relationships with stakeholders and investors.
-They’ve put their trust and resources into the endeavour, expecting certain returns or outcomes.
+They’ve put their trust and resources into the endeavor, expecting certain returns or outcomes.
 Delays or increased costs can erode that trust, making them hesitant about future investments or collaborations.

 Prevention of Cost Overruns